m-lyon/dMRI-RCNN/README.md

   -m {1,3}, --model-dim {1,3}
                         Model dimensionality, choose either 1 or 3.
 Default: 3.
   -c, --combined        Use combined shell model.
 Currently only applicable with 3D model and 10 q_in.
+  -n, --norm            Perform normalisation using 99 percentile of data.
+Only implemented with --combined flag, and only for q_in = 10
   -b BATCH_SIZE, --batch-size BATCH_SIZE
                         Batch size to run model inference with.
 ```